jackv24/ComicWrap/README.md

 ## Contributing

+### Code

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 Coding conventions generally adhere to the [Microsoft C# Coding Conventions.](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions)

+### Localisation

+We use [POEditor](https://poeditor.com/) as our localisation platform, due to their generous free plan for open source projects.

+Want to help out?
+[Become a contributor here!](https://poeditor.com/join/project/PkakOxtZhA)

 ## License